ros-navigation/docs.nav2.org/docs/getting_started/dev_container/index.md

 ### How do Dev Containers work?

-When you open the project in VS Code, VS Code checks for the dev container configuration nested within the `.devcontainer` folder under the project’s root directory.
+When you open the project in VS Code, VS Code checks for the dev container configuration nested within the `.devcontainer` folder under the project's root directory.
 If it finds one, it can prompt you to reopen the project in a container.
 If you choose to do so, it launches the container, connects to it, and mounts your project folder inside the container.
 You can then use VS Code in the container just as you would locally.
 While setting up the container, VS Code can also attempt to passthrough useful aspects of your local environment, such as git user configurations, X11 sockets, and more.

 This is quite similar to earlier tools used to customize and run docker containers for development: